NazarovN001/business-diagrams/README.md

 2. Specify the purpose of the diagram.
 3. Specify the area of consideration: As-Is or To-Be.
 4. Build a state table:
-   1. Select names of object states;
+   1. Select names of object states.
    2. Specify in the table row:
       1. previous and subsequent states of the object;
       2. an event (action) that transforms an object from a previous state to a subsequent state;
       3. the initiator of each event (action);
-      4. Specify conditions if there are branches;
+      4. conditions, if there are branches.
    3. Specify the beginning and end of the object life cycle.
 5. Indicate your answers in the turn-in file ex04\_<product prefix>\_tst.xxx (xxx is an extension).